MikeBusuttil/kaggle/README.md

 #### attempt #5

 - why the discrepancy with Erik's XGB & Lasso predictions?
-  - ...no clue at all - analyze someone who did a Python approach to see how they do it
-    - Try to get XGB agreement to within 5%
-  - run a search grid with different Lasso parameters (CV splits, alphas, random_state's) to find which has lowest RMSE score against Erik
-    - he used seq(0.0001,0.1,by = 0.0005) for alphas, 5-fold CV, set.seed(27042018)
   - import erik's data and see if that TINY diff matters (fat chance)
 - submit
-- submit with stopping rounds = average from CV, best from CV and see which Kaggle likes best

 #### attempt #6